.ye: History

-In 2015, when the Houthis took over the Yemeni capital, the rebel forces also took over the main internet provider and distributor of the .ye domain.
-In response, the Aden-based Yemeni government created its own domain extension, .adennet.
+In 2015, when the Houthis took over the Yemeni capital, the rebel forces also took over the main internet provider and distributor of the .ye domain, TeleYemen, which remains under their control.
 According to DomainTools, 1152 .ye domain names were registered as of 2018.

-.YE regulations
+Regulations

-In order to register a .YE domain, you must have a company registered in Yemen.
+In order to register a .ye domain, you must have a company registered in Yemen.
 However, some registrars provide a local presence service for non-Yemeni clients.
 Domain names also need to be hosted in the Republic of Yemen.

-Second level domains
+Second-level domains

-There are eight Second Level Domains:
+There are eight second-level domains: